Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

 ## Bans

-This feature will allows you to import and export bans from the server.
+This feature will allow you to import and export bans from the server.

 ```
 /config bans